Skip to content

 Introduction

-My name is Oliver and I am currently a Game Design student and Teaching Assistant at CG Spectrum.
-This is my process of creating the "Hunter’s Mountain Cabin” scene created in Unreal Engine 4 with the support of my mentor Scot Bayless.
+My name is Oliver, and I am currently a game design student and teaching assistant at CG Spectrum.
+This is my process of creating the "Hunter’s Mountain Cabin” scene created in Unreal Engine 4 with the support of my mentor, Scot Bayless.

 Getting back into Unreal Engine

-The last time I had touched Unreal Engine was a few years back, so Scot recommended tutorials to watch over the winter holidays to familiarize myself with the engine again.
+The last time I touched Unreal Engine was a few years back, so Scot recommended tutorials to watch over the winter holidays to familiarize myself with the engine again.
 The official Unreal Online Learning Courses are amazing.
 I recommend the most recent tutorials on game design for anyone who is starting out.

 I benefited from having experience with game development, programming, and game engines, so I quickly refreshed my understanding of the basics.
-Then I decided to test my skills by building a small environment.
+Then, I decided to test my skills by building a small environment.

 The concept

 A good way to develop your concept is to reference the outside world.
-To not only find the answers in yourself but to find inspiration from the world around you.
+To not only find the answers in yourself but also find inspiration from the world around you.
 This also relates to finding inspiration from other works.
 The internet provides us with boundless resources and references.
 Many new artists are afraid to use other artists’ work as inspiration, but art is endlessly referential.
-Feel free to pay homage to creators you admire, they have inevitably been influenced by their favorite artists.
+Feel free to pay homage to creators you admire; they have inevitably been influenced by their favorite artists.

 Building the scene in Unreal Engine

 I decided on a scene of a cabin near a mountain lake with a waterfall and a forest in the background.
 If you thought “I bet this guy got his idea from watching Bob Ross”, then you are completely right!
-As Bob Ross said, the beauty of life is all around us, you just have to be open to it.
+As Bob Ross said, the beauty of life is all around us; you just have to be open to it.

 I drew some compositional sketches to put ideas to paper.
-As soon as I felt I had the right composition I blocked out the landscape and shape in Unreal Engine.
-Sometimes things that look or sound good in your head are not always the best when they are brought to life.
-So it’s always good to test a concept, sketch it out and explore it before taking it further.
+As soon as I felt I had the right composition, I blocked out the landscape and shape in Unreal Engine.
+Sometimes, things that look or sound good in your head are not always the best when they are brought to life.
+So, it’s always good to test a concept, sketch it out, and explore it before taking it further.
 For the first blockout, I used free-to-use assets from the Unreal Engine Marketplace and Quixel Megascans.

 The scene slowly came together.
 As you can see in the picture above, there are more details, I added elements like the ruins on the left and the tree with the stone formation on the right.
 I also changed the camera position to work better with the new composition, this camera angle became one of the main frames.